zampat/neteye4/itoa/agents/windows/sqldmvmonitor/v0.4.0/Readme.txt

 - migrate the 2 Fields from float to integer
 - or you drop the measurement SQLLongTransaction

-As consequence the measurements must be migrated or dropped, as influx does not permit to write values of integer to fields of type float with the same measurements.

 If you decide that you want to keep the measurements for SQLLongTransaction, you must :
 1) write the measurement SQLLongTransaction including tags,fields to a temporary measurement (converting the 2 field Maxduration and MaxLastBatch to integer)
 2) drop measurement SQLLongTransaction